Weki Meki

-Weki Meki (Korean: 위키미키; abbreviated as WEME or WKMK) is a South Korean girl group formed by Fantagio in 2017.
-The group consists of eight members: Suyeon, Elly, Yoojung, Doyeon, Sei, Lua, Rina, and Lucy.
+Weki Meki (Korean: 위키미키; abbreviated as WEME or WKMK) was a South Korean girl group formed by Fantagio in 2017.
+The group consisted of eight members: Suyeon, Elly, Yoojung, Doyeon, Sei, Lua, Rina, and Lucy.
+During the group's career, they released five EPs, two single albums and one re-issue single album.
+The group finished their seven year career with the release of their final single "CoinciDestiny" on June 12, 2024.
+On August 16, 2024, it was announced the group had officially disbanded.

 History

 Pre-debut

 The members started out as trainees under Fantagio i-Teen, a rookie talent development program under Fantagio Entertainment, and were known as i-Teen Girls.

 In 2015, i-Teen Girls members Kim Do-yeon, Choi Yoo-jung, Lua, Lucy and Elly (as well as former trainees Chu Ye-jin and Lee Soo-min) had numerous cameos in label mates Astro's predebut online web drama To Be Continued.

 Elly (as Jung Hae-rim), Choi Yoo-jung, Kim Do-yeon, and Sei (as Lee Seo-jeong, then under LOUDers Entertainment) competed in the Mnet survival television program Produce 101, which aired from January 22 to April 1, 2016.
 Choi Yoo-jung and Kim Do-yeon were ranked in the final top 11 contestants and debuted in the project girl group I.O.I.

-On July 6, 2017 Fantagio revealed that their new girl group would be called Weki Meki.
+On July 6, 2017, Fantagio revealed that their new girl group would be called Weki Meki.

 2017–2018: Debut with Weme, Lucky, and Kiss, Kicks

-Weki Meki released their debut extended play, Weme on August 8, 2017.
-The EP contains six tracks with the lead single titled "I Don't Like Your Girlfriend".
+On August 8, 2017, Weki Meki released their debut extended play, Weme.
+The EP contains six tracks, with the lead single titled "I Don't Like Your Girlfriend."
 The album also features lyrics written by Choi Yoo-jung.
 A month later, a limited "B Version" of their debut EP was physically released.
-In November, according to Gaon Music Chart, the EP sold over 47,000 physical copies since its release and marking the highest selling album by a girl group that debuted in 2017.
+In November, according to Gaon Music Chart, the EP sold over 47,000 physical copies since its release, marking the highest-selling album by a girl group that debuted in 2017.

 On February 1, 2018, a reality show called "Weki Meki, mohae?" premiered on YouTube.
 The show had a total of 60 episodes, and lasted until April 1, 2018.
 The show followed the girls on their 60-day campaign to become an all-around idol.

-On February 21, 2018, Weki Meki released their second extended play titled Lucky.
-The album features a total of six songs including lead single "La La La" and "Butterfly", the latter being a remake of an original soundtrack from the 2009 sports film Take Off which the group released in support of the 2018 Winter Olympics.

-Weki Meki released their first single album Kiss, Kicks on October 11, 2018.
+On February 21, Weki Meki released their second extended play titled Lucky.
+The album features a total of six songs including lead single "La La La" and "Butterfly," the latter being a remake of an original soundtrack from the 2009 sports film Take Off which the group released in support of the 2018 Winter Olympics.
+Weki Meki released their first single album Kiss, Kicks on October 11.
 The album features a total of three tracks including lead single "Crush" with rap portions on the album written by member Yoo-jung.